LeonAdato/awesome-devrel/README.md

 * [Tech Daily CFP](https://mailchi.mp/f2e4ba861211/techdailycfp): Sends a daily newsletter of CFPs.
 * [Developers Conferences Agenda/list](https://github.com/scraly/developers-conferences-agenda/) - A list of worldwide conferences since 2017 with date and location
 * [Sessionize](https://sessionize.com/) - Awesome tool for Call for Papers, Schedule and Speaker Management.
+* [Leon Adato's CFP Round-Up](https://www.adatosystems.com/cfp-tracker/) - updated weekly, with the option to sign up for email updates.
+* [WikiCFP](http://www.wikicfp.com/) - Calls For Papers in science and technology fields.
+* [DevOpsDays](https://devopsdays.org/speaking) - Cental location to see all DevOpsDays speaking opportunities
+* [DiversifyTech newsletter](https://www.diversifytech.com/join) - A job listing email that also includes CFP's at the bottom of the weekly post.
+* [Network Startup Resource Center](https://nsrc.org/calendar/) - This calendar documents Internet development events that focus on educational and technical training programs.
+Conferences that focus on Internet operations and Internet standards development are also welcome.
+* [KDNuggets](https://www.kdnuggets.com/meetings/index.html) - Events on Data Science, Machine Learning, AI & Analytics
+* [Milen Dyankov's CFP tracker](https://milendyankov.com/ConferenceTracker/#/list) - Just what the title says.

 ## Websites to Publish Articles
 * [dzone](https://dzone.com/)